utiko/Applozic-iOS-SDK/ADVANCED-DOC.md

 ##### Create Channel/Group

 You can create a Channel/Group by simply calling createChannel method.
-The callback argument ALChannel will have Channel information created by applozic server.In case you are not passing clientChannelKey,you need to store channelKey from ALChannel object for any further operations( like : add member, remove  member, delete group/channel etc) on Channel/Group.
+The callback argument ALChannel will have Channel information created by applozic server.In case you are not passing clientChannelKey, you need to store channelKey from ALChannel object for any further operations( like : add member, remove  member, delete group/channel etc) on Channel/Group.
 ```
 -(void)createChannel:(NSString *)channelName orClientChannelKey:(NSString *)clientChannelKey
       andMembersList:(NSMutableArray *)memberArray andImageLink:(NSString *)imageLink